N1125AISRAEL AIRCRAFT INDUSTRIES 1125 WESTWIND ASTRA2024-03-10 NTSB Accident Report

 Analysis

-About 1433 to 1439, the controller provided 5° to 10° right of course headings as the flight continued to AHLER intersection.
-The controller also instructed the flight crew to confirm they had the current weather and NOTAMs at HSP.
+From 1433 to 1438, the controller provided 5° to 10° right-of-course headings as the airplane continued to AHLER intersection.
+At 1439, the controller instructed the flight crew to confirm they had the current weather conditions and NOTAMs at HSP and issued a clearance to descend to 7,000 ft msl.

-The airplane’s ADS-B flight track revealed that the airplane proceeded about 15 miles northeast of the airport to conduct the ILS approach to runway 25, commencing the approach at the AHLER intersection.
-The airplane’s altitude descended along the final approach course to runway 25.
-The final recorded ADS-B position was about 200 ft from the initial impact point with terrain.
+The final recorded ADS-B position was about 200 ft from the airplane’s initial impact point with terrain.
 Figure 1 provides an overview of the airport environment, accident site, and the final 45 seconds of flight track data.
+Figure 2 provides an overview of the final 1 minute and 18 seconds of flight track data.

 Figure 1: Overview of the airport environment, accident site, and the final 45 seconds of flight track data.